-Private companies that collect “public records” and then sell them are not ordered to remove the information they have.
-However, the record is no longer a “public record” and once notified (or they update their records) those records are removed.
+Private companies that collect public records and then sell them are not ordered to remove the information they have.
+However, the defense they use for selling such personal records about us is that all the records are public records.

 Why You Want To Expunge Or Seal Your Record Now

 The reason you want to take advantage of this law today is the fact that it is subject to change.
 Today, an expungement defined as noted above could be changed by the legislature tomorrow.
 Every so often, additional crimes are added to the prohibited list of those that cannot be removed.
 See if you qualify:

 When you decide to expunge or seal your record, it is how the law defines expungement at the time you petition the court that matters – not what it was when you were arrested.

 If you want more information about Florida record expungements email to you, please submit the form below.